 Keep reading to learn about what you can do to keep your penis healthy and happy.

 If you want to have a healthy penis, you should opt for a healthy lifestyle.
 As we've covered in the previous section, many things can happen to a penis, and if you want to stay clear of these diseases and conditions, you should be up to making some changes in your lifestyle.

 Tips to have a healthy penis

-Having multiple sexual partners and casual sex with strangers is a risk factor for STD.
+Having multiple sexual partners and casual sex with strangers is a risk factor for STDs.
 Remember STDs?
 These ugly bacterial, viral, or fungal infections not only cause problems for your penis, some even can cause serious health problems for you as well.

 Read More: Stay Safe With These Six Safer Sex Tips

 While we mainly spoke about STDs that affect your penis directly, there are many more that affect your overall health.
 HIV, some forms of HPV, and untreated syphilis can all lead to unsavoury situations for your overall health.
 So here's a sexual to-do list: